MathysDaniel/Morphological_Pattern_Discovery/README.md

-This project aims to **detect the time signature of musical pieces** by using **pattern detection tools**.
-To achieve this, a **new algorithm** has been proposed based on **mathematical morphology**, a framework originally developed for image processing.
-By adapting morphological operators to symbolic music data, this approach enables the extraction of **repetitive musical patterns** and aims to do recognition of **metric structures** within MIDI representations.

-# 🎵 Rhythmic Signature Discovery
+# 🎵 Morphological Pattern Discovery

-This project focuses on the **discovery of patterns and their lengths** in symbolic music data, providing insight into the **underlying metric organization** of musical pieces.
+This project focuses on the **pattern discovery** in symbolic music data, providing insight into the **underlying metric organization** of musical pieces.
 A **new algorithm** has been developed based on **mathematical morphology** (a framework originally designed for image processing) and adapted here for **symbolic music representation**.
 By applying morphological operators (such as **erosion**) to MIDI data, the system can extract **repetitive musical patterns occurring at regular time intervals**, offering a computational approach to exploring rhythmic regularities.